All mothers feel isolated at some point (or various points) throughout motherhood.

 Although I’m a bit of an introvert and I don’t usually socialize when I go on these playdates, it’s so nice to switch up our routine and get out of the house.

 It’s also a great way to commiserate or discuss parenting issues online.
-This was huge for me not feeling so alone because I could still connect with other moms despite everyone having their own schedules.
+This was huge for me not feeling so alone because I could still connect with other single moms despite everyone having their own schedules.

 Maybe they can offer you advice from the outside looking in.
 Or maybe they can just be a good listening ear.

-Call a friend.
 Even if you don’t want to talk about how you’re doing or how you’re feeling, calling a good friend can help keep your mind off of your own problems.

 You already know you aren’t the greatest at keeping in touch with people right now because you have so much going on in your own life.
 But it helps you stay connected to the people who are important to you.

-Daycare or babysitter.
 Although I have only used a few select people as babysitters for the occasional day or night out, I know many moms who have tried these options.

-They will put their kids in daycare for a day or two a week or hire a babysitter to watch their kids for a few hours a week.
+They’ll put their kids in daycare for a day or two a week, or hire a babysitter to watch their kids for a few hours a week.

 There are lots of times I’m stuck inside the house for a good amount of time (like a week)!
 So I know getting out of the house without the kids is a nice way to not feel so alone.

-Being thankful.
 When I start feeling alone, I remind myself how lucky I am that I’m blessed with two amazing children that I have the privilege of raising and being with everyday.